wheresmeetch/ActiveDirectoryLabs-AWS-Windows-/README.md

 By completing these labs, the following skills are demonstrated:

-- Deployment of Windows Server–based Active Directory in an AWS EC2 instance
+- Deployment of Windows Server–based Active Directory in a MS AZ environment

 - Identity and access management using AD DS